 Wooden Computer Monitor

-In the beginning of my junior school year, I decided to build a wooden computer monitor to help me with online school using an LCD screen from my mothers's old laptop.
+In 11th grade, I built a wooden computer monitor using an LCD screen from my mothers's old laptop.
 The finished product is pictured below.

-The LCD alone cannot connect to an HDMI input, so I got a controller board on Amazon that includes an inverter to power the backlight, various video input ports, and some buttons for settings.
+The LCD alone cannot connect to an HDMI input, so I got a controller board on Amazon that includes a converter to power the backlight, various video input ports, and some buttons for settings.

 After taking the dimensions of the screen and boards, I designed the monitor in SolidWorks.
 Thankfully, I was able to find the controller board's STEP file online and import it.
 The electronics sit behind the screen with an overhang to allow easy access to the control buttons.

-With my design done, I bought a 2 ft × 2 ft MDF board from Home Depot for one dollar (it was on sale since it had a chipped corner).
-I made the cut guide below in Inkscape and I used a pencil, a ruler, and a right-angled object to mark up the MDF board accordingly.
+With my design done, I bought a 2 ft × 2 ft MDF board from Home Depot for $1.
+I made the cut guide below in Inkscape to fit that board.